alexyingchen/accessguide/content/programmers.md

 ## Bypass content

 ### P25.
 Provide a way to bypass repeating content
-> My screen reader doesn't need to go through the same content every time, I just want to skip to the good stuff.
+> I just want to skip to the good stuff, my screen reader doesn't need to go through the nav every time.

 Provide a way to bypass blocks of content that are repeated on multiple web pages.
 For example, a link at the top of the page that jumps to the main story.